It seems hard to believe that the fall holidays are already here. Seems like yesterday we were talking about these days as if they were far away.

-You can make your own or if you don’t have the time, just purchase them over at Midnight Owl Candle’s Etsy Site.
+You can make your own using Linda’s tutorial.
 Just make sure if you are using them for flower decor to put some rocks on the bottom so that they are less likely to topple over.

 10. Get Creative with Your Pumpkins

 Also, I am in love with this pumpkin spiced latte design.
-Super cute – I might have to make that next year to go with the coffee shop my students are I are creating!
+Super cute – I might have to make that next year to go with the coffee shop my students and I are creating.

 11. Fall Decor for the Foyer